preciofishbone/OmniaDocsG2/general-assets/security-trimming-apps/index.rst

-Security trimming in app rollups in Omnia 7.0
+Security trimming in app rollups
 ================================================

-Security trimming in app rollups is available in Omnia 7.0.
+Security trimming in app rollups is available in Omnia 7.0 and later.

 The following option are availble, found under "Query":